Urinalysis is the term used to refer to a series of tests run on a urine

 Urine samples may be obtained in a number of ways.

-Some methods (free catch and non-absorbent litter) can be used at home so
+Some methods (free catch and non-absorbent litter) can be used at home and

-you can then take the sample to your vet for testing.
+you then take the sample to your vet for testing.
 Samples obtained in

-this way are sufficient to run most of the tests below, but are not sterile,
+this way are sufficient to run most of the tests discussed here, but are not sterile,

 so are not suitable for running a culture and sensitivity test (see

-below).
-In this situation, ideally you need to take your cat to your vet
+for infection.
+In this situation you need to take your cat to your vet

 for cystocentesis.